kcleal/dysgu/README.rst

 To output all variants in --sites including those with genotype 0/0 in the input sample, set '--all-sites True'.

-By default if a matching call is found in both --sites and the input sample, then the probability value (PROB value in the FORMAT field of the vcf) of the call will be modified.
-This behavior can be controlled by setting the --sites-prob option (default value is 0.6), controlling the probability that a matching call in merged.vcf is a true variant.
+By default if a matching call is found in both --sites and the input sample, then the probability value (PROB value in the FORMAT field of the output vcf) of the call will be modified.
+This behavior can be controlled by setting the
+--sites-prob option (default value is 0.6), controlling the probability that a matching call in --sites is a true variant in the input sample.
 To turn this behavior off, set the --sites-prob value to 0.5, which implies an even chance that a matching site in --sites is also a true variant in the input sample.
 For related individuals or samples, or if the --sites are from a trusted source, a higher --sites-prob value is recommended e.g. --sites-prob 0.8.

-A final option is to use the
+If the --sites vcf file is from a previous dysgu run, the PROB values can be utilized by setting '--parse-probs True'.
+This option can work well when inputting dysgu calls from a related individual.

 Useful parameters